Get to know the University of Oregon and explore our academics, enrollment, student body, student life, and athletics.

 The UO offers 1,583 undergraduate classes per term.
 Of those, only 140 classes have more than 100 students.
 The median class size is 20 students, and the student to teacher ratio is 16 to 1.
 More than 80 percent of all lectures and seminars are taught by faculty.
 Laboratory and discussion sections are generally taught by graduate students under the supervision of a faculty member.

-Thirty-six percent of freshmen are ethnic and racial minorities.
+Thirty-five percent of freshmen are ethnic and racial minorities.
 The individual groupings listed above add to more than the total, because a growing number of freshmen identify with more than one race or ethnicity.